-With thorough selection, interviewing, and quality checks, we’ve combined a pool of skills to build a talent repository focused on the semiconductor and electronics industries.
+With a thorough selection, interviewing, and quality checks process, we’ve combined a catalog of skills to build a resource pool focused on the semiconductor, electronics, telecom, and defense industries.
 We stay in active contact with qualified candidates, including passive talent that won’t show up in other sources.
-This repository, called the CIRCUIT, offers you qualified candidates the moment you need them.
+This resource pool called the CIRCUIT offers you, qualified ready-to-go candidates.

-Quick and decisive hiring—filling roles with greater speed, more accuracy, and less effort—should be a non-negotiable standard to your hiring manager.
+Quick and decisive hiring—filling roles with greater speed, more accuracy, and less effort—should be a non-negotiable standard to any hiring manager.